 Klaffs, the Popular Home Design Store, Closes in South Norwalk

 Klaffs was opened by husband-and-wife team, Joe and Mary Klaff, in 1921.
 Klaffs started as a plumbing wholesaler and withstood the Great Depression fewer than 10 years later.
 The business showed its agility during World War II.
-With cast iron difficult to come by, being used for munitions and in the war effort, Klaffs turned its attention to decorative hardware and electrical supplies.
+With cast iron difficult to come by since it was used for munitions and in the war effort, Klaffs turned its attention to decorative hardware and electrical supplies.

-Klaffs further expanded their offerings after the culmination of the war, providing lumber and kit houses to veterans that were looking to lay down roots.
+Klaffs further expanded their offerings after the war, providing lumber and kit houses to veterans looking to lay down roots.
 In the decades since, Klaffs went on to further expand and solidify its product line.
 They became known as an all-purpose home-design business and specialized in plumbing, electrical, and lighting supplies.

 The company claimed to be the first home design company to display full kitchen and entire bathroom installations.
 They offered working fixtures and fittings that potential buyers could test drive to see whether they were the right product: an early and successful method of experiential marketing.

 21st Century Problems

 Despite surviving the Great Depression and World War II, Klaffs endured an even more difficult time as it moved into the 21st century.
 The economic downturn at the start of the century saw people turning away from real estate.
 Fewer homes were being built, and people were spending less on renovating and redecorating.

 Klaffs’ CEO, Joe Passero, took this as an opportunity to expand rather than a sign to retreat.
 While the business was experiencing a downturn in sales, real estate prices were also lower than they had been for many years, and Passero invested in a 19,000-square-foot store on Central Park Avenue, Scarsdale.